- Particularly with the popularity of lightweight or ultralight, small-frame revolvers, excessive recoil may be a problem.

 discreet carry.
 Target loads using wadcutter - cylindrical - bullets are loaded to relatively low velociy and generate

-barrels - their relatively sharp edges make them punch a full-caliber wound channel through soft tisuue.
+from 2" barrels - their relatively sharp edges make them punch a full-caliber wound channel through soft tisuue.
 This tends to

 make them more effective than a round-nose bullet, including a hollowpoint bullet that fails to expand.
-The caveat is

 - The 148 gr. offerings from the American "Big Three" ammunition makers - Federal, Remington and Winchester - as well as